Joe Visner

-Joseph Paul Visner (born Joseph Paul Vezina: September 27, 1859 – June 17, 1945) was a 19th-century Major League Baseball outfielder and catcher born in Minneapolis, Minnesota.
+Joseph Paul Visner (born Joseph Paul Vezina: September 27, 1859 – June 17, 1945) was a 19th-century American Major League Baseball outfielder and catcher born in Minneapolis, Minnesota.
 He played from 1885 to 1891, mostly in the American Association.
 Visner also has the distinction of being one of the few Native Americans to play professionally in the years prior to the arrival of the much more famous Louis Sockalexis.
 Visner had a brother named Lawrence Visner, and a sister-in-law by the name of Mary Visner.

 Career

 Visner began his Major League career with a brief appearance with the Baltimore Orioles in 1885, playing in four games and getting three hits in thirteen at bats.

 He didn't appear again until 1889, when he played in 80 games, 53 at catcher for the first place Brooklyn Bridegrooms.
 The team lost the "World Series" after the season to the New York Giants, six games to three.

 After a successful season in Brooklyn, Visner then jumped over to the Players' League and played all of his games as the starting right fielder for the Pittsburgh Burghers.
 He batted .267, and led the team in runs scored with 110, and hit 22 triples.

 When the Players' League folded after just one season, Visner moved back to the American Association and played sparsely for the Washington Statesmen and the St. Louis Browns in 1891.